Ten Ways to Introduce Competition to Young Tennis Players

 So many tennis facilities need to rethink what they offer and can expect from their young players.
 While this worked at our club, it might not work at every club.

-6) Bring a friend: Not only is this a great idea for expanding your lesson base, but it also is a fact that kids would prefer to play on teams and with friends.
-When we individually ask kids if they would like to come to the next Play Day, we might get a few to do it.
-However, if we go up to two friends and ask them together if they would like to come to the next Play Day and tell them we'll make sure they get to play together at least for some of the time, we covert almost everyone we ask.
+6) Bring a friend: Not only is this a great idea for expanding your lesson base, but it is also a fact that kids would prefer to play on teams and with friends.
+When we individually ask kids whether they would like to come to the next Play Day, we might get a few to say yes.

-7) Understand Kid's Characteristics at Various Ages: Kids are not small versions of adults.
+7) Understand Kids’ Characteristics at Various Ages: Kids are not small versions of adults.
 We cannot just use the same games and techniques that we use with older players.
-The USTA has some great guidelines called Kids Characteristics that are important to keep in mind when creating play opportunities for 10 & Under players.

 Kids Characteristics by Age: (Ages 5-6 | Ages 7-8 | Ages 9-10)